odyssomay/llama-editor/README.md

 ## Usage

-There are two ways to access the features:
+There are mainly two ways to access the features:

 1. Through the menu.
 2. By right-clicking a project tree.

-3. An exception is code completion, which is activated by pressing `ctrl+space`.
+An exception is code completion, which is activated by pressing `ctrl+space`.

 ## License